01 Main Origin

 03 Environmental Advantages

-The production area for Laoshan Dragon's Beard is located in Laoshan District, where the is brown loam derived from weathered granite, with thick layers and an organic matter content greater than 1%, pH values between 5.5 and 6.5.
+The production area for Laoshan Dragon's Beard is located in Laoshan District, where the soil is brown loam derived from weathered granite, with thick layers and an organic matter content greater than 1%, pH values between 5.5 and 6.5.
 The tea-growing areas have diverse topography, small plots, and lush surrounding vegetation (vegetation coverage rate of 68%).
-Due to the frequent fog during the summer (tea season) in Laoshan, there is high air , different light quality and less direct sunlight compared to flatlands, with abundant diffuse light and short-wave blue-violet light.
+Due to the frequent fog during the summer (tea season) in Laoshan, there is high air humidity, different light quality and less direct sunlight compared to flatlands, with abundant diffuse light and short-wave blue-violet light.
 The mountains, forest canopy, and foggy environment form a natural shade barrier for the tea fields, meeting the tea plants' need for shade.
 The climate in the planting area is characterized by mild summers without extreme heat and mild winters without severe cold, specifically featuring a long, cool spring, cool, rainy summers, warm, dry autumns, and temperate, snowy winters.
 Tea plants sprout late in spring, grow slowly after sprouting, and have a late harvest period, allowing more time to accumulate nutrients.
-As a result, the tea buds are large, accumulating many nutrients in spring, with a thick cuticle layer, leading to thicker, more resilient leaves when made into tea that are more resistant to steeping.
+As a result, the tea buds are large, accumulating many nutrients in spring, with a thick cuticle layer, leading to thicker, more resilient leaves when made into tea that are more resistant to Steeping.
 The irrigation water comes from natural sources in Laoshan, and the production area, with its proximity to the sea and mountains, experiences little pollution.
-Rainfall and snowfall are clean, and the water source, after multiple cycles through rock layers, is rich in various elements and tastes sweet and clear.
+Rainfall and snowfall are clean, and the water source, after multiple cycles through rock layers, is rich in various mineral elements and tastes sweet and clear.

 04 Harvest Time